glycerine/gosimnet/README.md

 Quality: high; ready for stress testing.
 I'm not aware of any issues, but this needs additional real use.
 Bring on your tests;
-please file any that you encounter.
+please file any issues that you encounter, or suggestions for improvements.

 The test here is just a minimal example.
-I have not brought other more punishing tests over to keep this package petite and approachable, but that does not reflect the true degree of testing that has been done.
-Also I assume that with net.Conn now available, almost anything can be made to run on top of it, and so regular web servers etc can be readily deployed to test.
+I have not brought other more punishing tests over to keep this package petite and approachable at first; that does not reflect the true degree of testing that has been done.

 ---
 Author: Jason E. Aten, Ph.D.